Cabbages and other brassicas are a food source for the caterpillars of several species of moth and butterfly.

 - Inspect plants regularly and pick off the pale yellow butterfly eggs, white spherical moth eggs and caterpillars when seen

 - A biological control is available for caterpillars, this is supplied as a mixture of pathogenic nematodes, suppliers of which can be found in a list of Biological control suppliers.
-The longer the treated caterpillars and foliage stay wet, the greater chance of the treatment being effective, so apply during cool dull/ damp weather
+The longer the treated caterpillars and foliage stay wet, the greater chance of the treatment being effective, so apply during cool dull/ damp weather.
+Whilst the nematode controls are usually either insect or mollusc specific, they therefore have the potential to infect non-target animals within those groups.
+They should therefore be used with care and only when there is a specific problem to treat.

 - One product is sold as a repellent against cabbage caterpillars, Grazers G3